 The application fee is $115.00 ($100.00 application fee and $15.00 fingerprint fee).
 Fee may be paid by cash, check, or money order.

-Effective February 1, 2016 the County Clerk's Office is offering Fingerprinting Services for Grand Traverse County Concealed Pistol License Applicants only.
+The County Clerk's Office provides the Fingerprinting Services for Grand Traverse County Concealed Pistol License Applicants only.
 New Applicants can apply and be fingerprinted during the hours of 8:30 am to 11:30 am and 2:00 pm to 4:30 pm, Monday through Friday.

 Once applicant is fingerprinted, the fingerprints and application is submitted to the Michigan State Police for approval or denial.
 If the application is approved, the County Clerk's Office will issue the license.
 The license is required by law to be mailed to the applicant's mailing address.
 If the application is denied, the County Clerk's Office will mail a letter indicating the statutory reason for denial.